AaltoSciComp/python-for-scicomp/content/installation.rst

    :class: toggle

    We recommend Anaconda, Anaconda Navigator, and JupyterLab in these instructions because it is simple and can be used by everyone.
-We recommend that you eventually explore other options as well, but that can come later.
+As you advance in your career, we recommend that you explore other options as well, but that can come later.

    Any other Python distribution which you can install libraries into